Cost of structural steelwork

 The cost table

-The cost table summarises the structural frame costs of the three building types and also provides some indicative cost information on floor types and fire protection.
+The table below represents the costs associated with the structural framing of the three building types expressed as a cost/m2 on GIFA, and also provides some indicative cost information on floor types and fire protection.

 BCIS Index 100